ssamuroff/dc2_cosmopipe/README.md

 `python -m dc2_cosmopipe.scripts.plot_2pt config/example_config1.yaml --xipm --gammat --wtheta`

 Will plot the results out in three triangle/grid plots.
 It's configured to make decent-looking figures for 6 source bins, 5 lens bins, but should hopefully work okay with other setups too.
-To omit one or more of the correlation types you can remove one of the three final flags.
+To omit one of the correlation types you can remove the corresponding flag --xipm, --gammat or --wtheta (NB the shorter forms -ss, -ns and -nn can equivalently be used here).